How many times have you set your mind in the direction of a goal, got pumped about it, maybe even told a few friends… and then let it fizzle out?

 Alright, enough with the pep talk.
 Let’s dive into the meat and potatoes.

-Here are seven strategies to help you Seting Your Mind to Reach Your Goals.
+Here are seven strategies to help you Set Your Mind.

 First things first, you need to ditch that fixed perspective BS—the one that tells you you’re not good, smart, or talented enough.